RuiQianSun/team7/README.md

 Identifying which factors predict stroke aides healthcare professional with developing treatments and intervetions for strokes.

-Risks & Unknowns

-Risk: It may not be possible to predict strokes

-Risk: It may not be possible to prevent a stroke even if you can predict it

-Unknown: The cost of a potential stroke prevention treatment

-Unknown: The reliability of the raw data

-Unknown: The chronological order of the data (hypertension -> stroke vs stroke -> hypertension)

 ## Goals & Objectivs
 The project aims to develop an reliable model to predict strokes and identify key features that predict strokes.